HadesVR/HadesVR/docs/Headset.md

 ## ⚠️ IMPORTANT: YOU NEED A 5V TO 3.3V REGULATOR TO POWER THE NRF24 MODULE, ***THE PRO MICRO DOES NOT SUPPLY 3.3V ON ANY OF ITS PINS***
 # Uploading the firmware

-To upload the firmware you will need to have the [RF24 Arduino Library](https://github.com/nRF24/RF24) installed in your [Arduino IDE](https://www.arduino.cc/en/software).
+To upload the firmware you will need to have the [FastIMU](https://github.com/LiquidCGS/FastIMU) (also available on the Arduino library manager) and the [RF24 Arduino Library](https://github.com/nRF24/RF24) installed in your [Arduino IDE](https://www.arduino.cc/en/software).

 You can download the required library using the Libraries manager from within the Arduino IDE.
 The rest of the used libaries are already included in the firmware folder.